-Gluten is a protein in wheat, barley, and rye that can cause uncomfortable gut symptoms in some people.
-At-home gluten intolerance tests check for the presence of antibodies associated with celiac disease, which shares some similarities with gluten intolerance.
-But these tests will not detect nonceliac gluten sensitivity.
+Various at-home gluten intolerance tests can check for antibodies associated with celiac disease, which shares some similarities with gluten intolerance.
+However, they will not detect non-celiac gluten sensitivity.

-As the Celiac Disease Foundation note, people with gluten sensitivity may experience symptoms similar to those of celiac disease, but they may not test positive for celiac disease on home gluten intolerance tests.
+As the Celiac Disease Foundation notes, people with gluten sensitivity may experience symptoms similar to those of celiac disease.
+However, they may not test positive for celiac disease on home gluten intolerance tests.

 Researchers are still investigating the exact cause of this gluten intolerance, and a

-The 2015 study suggests that if the symptoms are caused by reactions to proteins such as amylase-trypsin inhibitor, the name of this condition could be changed to nonceliac wheat sensitivity.
+The 2015 research review suggested that if the symptoms are due to reactions to proteins such as amylase-trypsin inhibitor, the name of this condition can change to non-celiac wheat sensitivity.

 The researchers also noted that levels of circulating fatty acid-binding protein 2 also increased when study participants consumed gluten and decreased when they stopped.
 This protein is a biomarker that indicates damage to the intestinal lining.